 “When consuming my ganja, I always enjoyed the process of rolling and smoking a joint — until I came across Laundry Day,” says Santiago Rodriguez Tarditi, co-editor of High on Design: The New Cannabis Culture.
 “This slick Canadian brand,” he says, makes a range of blown-glass hand pipes in interesting shapes, all of which he describes as beautiful.
 His favorite, however, is the Tanjun Pipe, which “reminds me of the Jantar Mantar observatory in Jaipur.”

 A bit more portable and discreet, this one-hitter is a favorite of Kassia Graham, the director of national projects and social media at Cannaclusive.
 She calls it a “much-needed update of the classic” accessory.
 The one-hitter has an anodized-aluminum body with a chic matte-black finish, and the brand throws in an odor-proof resealable Mylar bag and a childproof reusable plastic carrying case with every purchase.
 The icing on the cake?
-“You can customize your little friend with up to 30 characters,” adds Graham.
+For $5 extra, “You can customize your little friend with up to 30 characters,” adds Graham.

 If your giftee prefers water pipes, two of our experts recommended this sleek option from Elevate Jane.
 “The Mimi is a water pipe that makes a statement without trying too hard,” says Graham, who adds that “it’s so chic you’ll want to show it off even when it’s not in use.”
 Meeks agrees, telling us she loves the “modern look and double percolators” that provide “smooth, flavorful hits.”